 Various airlines like Air India, Vistara, IndiGo operate to and fro Udaipur at regular intervals.
 As you deboard at the airport, you will need to take a cab or some other means of public transportation to reach your destination.

 By Road.
 Udaipur is well connected with other cities via road as well.
-Depending upon your specific location you can easily plan your trip to Udaipur.
-If you have your own vehicle then it won't be wrong to say that the fun just doubles.
+Depending upon your location you can easily plan your trip to Udaipur.
+If you have your own vehicle then the fun just doubles.
 Here is the route that you can take to reach Udaipur from some of the Indian cities.

 You can also consider travelling using interstate buses.
 All you need to do is book a bus online from RSRTC website.

-After deboarding at the train station, you will need to take some means of public transportation to reach your particular destination.
+After deboarding at the train station, you will need to use public transport to reach your destination.

 03 August 2020